Measurement events relative to temporal quantum reference frames: Further details of the and approaches

-Group averaging results in the history state It is important to note that the probability $P(a|t)$ in \cref{app:1prob} is not affected by the presence of the second ancilla.
+It is important to note that the probability $P(a|t)$ in \cref{app:1prob} is not affected by the presence of the second ancilla.
 However, the probability of observing the measurement result $\ket{b}_{A'}$ at time $\tau'$ conditioned on outcome $\ket{a}_{A}$ at time $\tau$ can now be expressed as which results in

 if $t \geq \tau' > \tau$.
-This is the correct expression for two point measurements, in agreement with ordinary quantum mechanics. \kuch second criticism is thus resolved as well.
+This is the correct expression for two-point measurements, in agreement with ordinary quantum mechanics. \kuch second criticism is thus resolved as well.

 In \cref{app:1meshs,2meshs}, the measurement outcome is entirely encoded in the record kept by the measurement ancillas.
-From a philosophical viewpoint, \citet{Giovannetti_2015} therefore adopt Wheeler’s operationalist stance \cite{Wheeler_1978} that "the past has no existence except as it is recorded in the present".
+From a philosophical viewpoint, Giovannetti \textit{et al.}~\cite{Giovannetti_2015} therefore adopt Wheeler’s operationalist stance \cite{Wheeler_1978} that "the past has no existence except as it is recorded in the present".